alexechoi/british-airways-py/README.md

 # British Airways API Python Package

 This Python package provides an interface to fetch data from the British Airways Low-Price Finder API.
-Currently, it supports fetching the **cheapest round-trip flights**, **monthly pricing graphs**, and **calendar pricing data** for specified routes.
+It supports fetching **round-trip flight details** for specific routes and dates, **monthly pricing graphs**, and **calendar pricing data**.

 ⚠️ **Disclaimer:** This package is in no way affiliated with British Airways.